ajithvcoder/dvc-aws-s3-bucket-workflow-setup/README.md

 - Now push this to your GitHub repository.
 Note that in the .dvc folder, by default, you can only push the "config" and ".gitignore" files.
 Don't change this; let it remain as is.

-- Important: Never push the project-xxx.json file.
-If you do, Google will identify it and revoke the token; you'll need to set the key again.
+- Important: Never push the secrets file.
+If you do, AWS might identify it and revoke the token; you'll need to set the key again.

 - Add only .dvc/config, .gitignore, and data.dvc files.